Major Code BA1935

 Applicants are selected on the basis of superior academic ability and the potential for self-motivated study and research.
 Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
 More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-programs/apply.
 This is a four-year program, but we will consider the applications of Ohio University freshmen and sophomore students.
 The deadline for transfer applications is November 15th.

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the art history B.A. tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is December 1st.

 External Transfer Admission

 First- and second-year students at another institution may apply to transfer into the art history B.A. tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is December 1st.

 Opportunities Upon Graduation

 Graduates of the HTC program in art history will be well prepared for graduate study.
 Following completion of the B.A., they will have the academic background necessary to enter rigorous M.A. degree programs in museum studies, art history, and art management.
 The Ph.D. is the terminal degree in art history.